misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 )
 ```

-the color at the start point will be #4097FF, the color at the midpoint (which is also
-the center of the image) will be #FFBE00, and the color at the ending point will be
-#4097FF, with smooth blending in between.
+the color at the start point will be `#4097FF`, the color at the midpoint (which is also the center of the image) will be `#FFBE00`, and the color at the ending point will be `#4097FF`, with smooth blending in between.
 This is illustrated in Figure 9-79.

 <Figures figure="9-79">The calculation of color along the gradient line</Figures>

 All right, fine so far.
-But, you may wonder, how do the bottom-left and top-right cor‐
-ners of the image get set to the same blue that’s calculated for the start and ending
-points, if those points are outside the image?
-Because the color at each point along the
-gradient line is extended out perpendicularly from the gradient line.
-This is partially
-shown in Figure 9-80 by extending perpendicular lines at the start and ending points,
-as well as every 5% of the gradient line between them.
+But, you may wonder, how do the bottom-left and top-right corners of the image get set to the same blue that’s calculated for the start and ending points, if those points are outside the image?
+Because the color at each point along the gradient line is extended out perpendicularly from the gradient line.
+This is partially shown in Figure 9-80 by extending perpendicular lines at the start and ending points, as well as every 5% of the gradient line between them.

 <Figures figure="9-80">The extension of selected colors along the gradient line</Figures>

-That should be enough to let you fill in the rest mentally, so let’s consider what hap‐
-pens to the gradient image in various other settings.
-We’ll use the same gradient defi‐
-nition as before, but this time apply it to wide, square, and tall images.
-These are
-shown in Figure 9-81.
-Note how the start-point and ending-point colors always make
-their way into the corners of the gradient image.
+That should be enough to let you fill in the rest mentally, so let’s consider what happens to the gradient image in various other settings.
+We’ll use the same gradient definition as before, but this time apply it to wide, square, and tall images.
+These are shown in Figure 9-81.
+Note how the start-point and ending-point colors always make their way into the corners of the gradient image.

 <Figures figure="9-81">How gradients are constructed for various images</Figures>

-Note how I very carefully said “the start-point and ending-point colors,” and did not
-say “the start and end colors.”
-That’s because, as we saw earlier, color stops can be
-placed before the start point and after the ending point, like so:
+Note how I very carefully said “the start-point and ending-point colors,” and did `not` say “the start and end colors.”
+That’s because, as we saw earlier, color stops can be placed before the start point and after the ending point, like so:

 ```css
 linear-gradient(